Margaret Heckler: Public divorce saga

 Heckler's tenure as secretary was also marked by scandal in the Washington press when her husband, John, filed for divorce in 1984.
 The episode was tinged by election-year concerns over the impact of the divorce on conservative voters and dragged on for months as the couple argued whether Massachusetts or Virginia, to where she had moved, had jurisdiction in the case.

 Departure from Cabinet

-Although Heckler stayed on in the Cabinet after Reagan's re-election and was widely regarded as an effective spokesperson, press accounts in late 1985 revealed that some White House and agency insiders regarded her as an ineffective manager.

-White House Chief of Staff Donald Regan reportedly pushed for Heckler's dismissal, but Reagan told reporters "there has never been any thought in my mind to fire" her.
-Instead, she was appointed as Ambassador to Ireland, with a $16,000 pay cut that prompted the press to ridicule Reagan's characterization of the situation as a "promotion."
-She was confirmed as ambassador in December 1985.
+Following the 1984 presidential election, White House chief of staff Donald Regan pressured Reagan, empowered by a landslide victory, to nominate Heckler as Ambassador to Ireland in November 1985.
+Heckler was confirmed by the Senate in a voice vote in December 1985.

 Ambassador to Ireland

 As ambassador, Heckler played a crucial role in obtaining a US$120 million grant to the International Fund for Ireland, an economic development organization.
 She was a frequent guest on Irish television programs and was "by all accounts an effective spokesperson for her government's policies on everything from Central America to international trade."
 In February 1989, Heckler announced her intent to resign to pursue a private career, and her term concluded in August 1989.

 On May 31, 1987, Heckler became the first woman to deliver the commencement address in the history of the University of Scranton.
 Heckler's papers are housed in the Burns Library at Boston College.